danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

 `thalach`, `oldpeak`, and `ca`, are statistically significant.
 I created `df_model.part` by fitting only listed variables.
 The summary below is the fitted model of only significant variables: the AIC score of 171.89 with the degrees of freedom of 206.
+The AIC difference between partial and complete model is -0.0749.
 The reduced model has a lower AIC score, which suggests that it is better fitted than the full model.
 The ANOVA test is conducted to prove the difference exists between the comprehensive and partial model.

 ``` r